lmcnulty/iip-word-lists/README.md

 ## Project structure

 * `docs` contains the files for the [github pages site](lmcnulty.github.io/iip-word-lists).
+* iip-word-lists contains the python virtual environment for this project.
+In order to use the virtual environment, run `source iip-word-lists/bin/activate`.
 * `selection` contains a subset of the xml files used for testing.
 * `src` contains the list creation script and the html and css templates for the site.
   * `wordlist.py` is the python script that generates word lists.
 The basic usage is `./wordlist.py <epidoc files to process>`.
 By default, the list will be printed to the terminal, other output formats can be specified with flags.
 Run `./wordlist.py --help` for information on usage.